ahmedaley/SpotWeb/README.md

 e-The loadbalancer folder contains the code used for managing the load balancing in SpotWeb including the automation and the scripts required to change the loadbalancing coefficients.

-f- While we do not show results with sockshop (https://microservices-demo.github.io/), we include scripts that were used to test Spotweb with Sockshop.
-We note that sockshop had some issues with loadbalancing.

 ## The VM images
 The German Wikipedia images are available here (http://zenky.cs.umu.se/PEAS/)